 National Geographic recently did a documentary on the incident with the new federal marshal assigned to the case.
 His investigation, including newly discovered information, will make you think twice about whether they made it or not.

 The documentary is called Vanished from Alcatraz.
 If you are fascinated by this story, you will LOVE this documentary.

 How old would they be if they were found alive today?
-Frank Lee Morris would be almost 85 and the Anglin brothers would be in their early 80s.
+Frank Lee Morris would be in his late-90s and the Anglin brothers would be in their early 90s.

 The movie Escape from Alcatraz was based on this attempt.
 Clint Eastwood played the part of Frank Lee Morris.
 You can find out even more about these escape attempts and others in these escapes from Alcatraz books and movies.
 In addition to the one listed above, another one of my favorites on the topic is the Escape from Alcatraz book by J. Campbell Bruce.